-- Use washer fluid with antifreeze to avoid ice forming in the washer fluid reservoir. - Ensure that the wiper blades are not frozen in place. - Use engine coolant that contains 50% glycol.
-This protects the engine against frost down to approximately -35°C (-31°F).
-To avoid health risks, do not mix different types of glycol. - Keep the fuel tank filled to prevent condensation. - Only use engine oil of the prescribed quality.
-Thinner oils make it easier to start the car in cold weather and reduce fuel consumption while the engine is cold. - Volvo recommends that winter tyres are used when there's a risk of snow or ice.
+- Cold weather is more demanding for the car's batteries and can lead to temporarily reduced performance.
+For better battery performance, precondition your car before driving. - Use washer fluid with antifreeze to avoid ice forming in the washer fluid reservoir. - Ensure that the wiper blades are not frozen in place. - Use engine coolant that contains 50% glycol.
+This protects the engine against frost down to approximately -35°C (-31°F). .
+To avoid health risks, do not mix different types of glycol. - Keep the fuel tank filled to prevent condensation. . - Only use engine oil of the prescribed quality.
+Thinner oils make it easier to start the car in cold weather and reduce fuel Ð consumption while the engine is cold. - Volvo recommends that winter tyres are used when there's a risk of snow or ice.